 So try to get up out of your seat for 5 minutes at least once per hour on a long flight (this is much easier if you have an aisle seat).

-However be aware that just getting up isn't enough.
+However, be aware that just getting up isn't enough.

-You need to move and mobilise your body to get your muscles working and the blood flowing again.
+As you need to move and mobilise your body to get your muscles working and the blood flowing again.

-So walk up and down the aisle a couple of times and do some stretches like the ones in the video below (the back of the plane is usually the best place for this).
+So walk up and down the aisle a couple of times and do some stretches like the ones in the video above (the back of the plane is usually the best place for this).

-This will help to break up the flight and keep your back healthier in the process.
+As this will help to break up the flight and keep your back healthier in the process.

-10. Do Some Seated Stretching Exercises too
+10. Do Some Seated Exercises Too

 Now getting up out of your seat for a stretch and a walk every hour is a great way of staying out of pain on a long flight but it may not always be possible.

-For example if your flight is a turbulent one then the seat belt sign may remain on for hours at a time and prevent you from getting out of your seat.
+For example. if your flight is a turbulent one then the seat belt sign may remain on for hours at a time and prevent you from getting out of your seat.

 And it'll also help to keep your blood circulating.

-Or check the video below.
+Or check the video above.

 And don't be afraid to fidget!

-11. Use a Heating Pad
+11. Use A Heating Pad

-However a good way of easing this pain and getting these muscles to relax is by applying heat to them.
+However, a good way of easing this pain and getting these muscles to relax is by applying heat to them.